the-events-calendar/tribe-common/readme.txt

 = [4.8.1] TBD =

 * Fix - Make sure assets are injected before is too late
+* Fix - Interface and Abstracts for REST base structures are now PHP 5.2 compatible

 = [4.8] 2018-11-29 =